 Sex at Dawn is a good evolutionary psychology book for those who understand the limitations.

-The main limitation is that it’s not a thoroughly dispassionate analysis, but it’s Chris Ryan’s personal interpretation of some evolutionary evidence for polygamy.
+That book is not a dispassionate analysis, but it’s Chris Ryan’s personal interpretation of some evolutionary evidence for polygamy.

 Of course, just to be clear: humans aren’t 100% monogamous.